startupjs/startupjs/README.md

 To deploy your app to production, run `yarn build` to build the server and web code and `yarn start-production` to run it.

-By default for local development instead of a full MongoDB and Redis the startupjs app uses their mocks.
+By default for local development instead of a full MongoDB and Redis the startupjs app uses their mocks ([`mingo`](https://github.com/kofrasa/mingo) and [`ioredis-mock`](https://github.com/stipsan/ioredis-mock)).

 It is strongly recommended to use the actual MongoDB and Redis in production (and it is **required** if you want to run multiple instances of the application).

 To use MongoDB and Redis, specify `MONGO_URL` and `REDIS_URL` environment variables when running the `yarn start-production` command.

-You can also provide this environment variables when doing local development through the `yarn start -c` command.
+You can also provide these environment variables when doing local development through the `yarn start -c` command.

 To deploy the native apps use the [Expo EAS](https://expo.dev/eas) service -- `eas build` and `eas submit`.